erciyescagan/endevaour_assessment_05_07_2025/Readme.md

 ### Filtering Records

-To apply filters before persisting the data, modify the `initializeService()` method in the `ImportSubjectJob` class:
+To apply filters before persisting the data, modify the `initializeService()` method by creating new objects from required filter classes in the `ImportSubjectJob` class:

 ```php
 private function initializeService(): void